 In people who have a healthy immune system, most fungal lung infections clear up within one month without treatment.

-In immune-compromised people, fungal lung infections can become severe.
-Antifungal medications may need to be continued for three months to several years.
+In people with weak immune systems, fungal lung infections can become severe.
+Antifungal medications may need to be used for three months to several years.
 During treatment, immunosuppressant drugs should be stepped down or discontinued to help the body fight the infection.